staceynik/devops-for-programmers-project-74/README.md

 3. Create a `.env` file with the required environment variables.
 You can use the provided `.env.example` as a template.
 4. Build and start the containers using Docker Compose: `docker-compose up -d`.
 5. Access the application at `http://localhost:8080`.

+## Makefile

+The Makefile provides convenient commands for preparing and running the project.
+Here are some examples:

+- Run the project in development mode: make dev
+- Build and start the containers: make up
+- Stop and remove the containers: make down
+- Run tests: make test

+Feel free to modify the Makefile according to your needs.

 ## Tests